Pincer-org/Pincer/docs/interactions.rst

 :class:`~pincer.commands.groups.SubGroup`s.
 Group and Subgroup names must only consist of lowercase letters and underscores.

-This chart shows the orginization of nested commands:
+This chart shows the organization of nested commands:

 .. code-block::